go-addrs/addrs/README.md

 The API will not return one in any case and the zero value of a `Range` has one address in it (`Address{}` - `Address{}`).

+### Set

+This is the immutable representation of `Set_`.
+See the full description below under the mutable type section for more detail.

+### Table

+This is the immutable representation of `Table_`.
+See the full description below under the mutable type section for more detail.

 ## Mutable Types

 The two most complex types in this library have both mutable and immutable